smithery-ai/mcp-openai/README.md

 # MCP OpenAI Server

-A Model Context Protocol (MCP) server that lets you seamlessly use OpenAI's models right from Claude.
 [![smithery badge](https://smithery.ai/badge/@mzxrai/mcp-openai)](https://smithery.ai/server/@mzxrai/mcp-openai)

 A Model Context Protocol (MCP) server that lets you seamlessly use OpenAI's models right from Claude.

 ## Features